Judith Soal Psychotherapy in Dalston & Hackney

 Psychotherapist in Hackney

 Psychotherapy offers a unique opportunity to think about your life along with someone else, and to notice the situations and difficulties that seem to keep recurring.
-It allows you to explore not only the things that cause you pain but also those that bring you pleasure.
+It allows you to explore not only the things that cause you to suffer but also those that bring you pleasure.

 Whether you call it psychoanalysis, counselling or therapy, you may find that speaking about your experiences to someone who listens carefully and without judgment will affect your life in unexpected ways.